spdrnl/kgworkflow/README.md

 Now you can use the project to develop Python programs.

 It is in the long run recommended to use uv and just.
-These tools can save you a lot o time.
+These tools can save you a lot of time in the long run.
+On top of that, these tools are currently popular in main stream development teams.

 ## Install uv